 Fill in crevices with foam padding before wrapping the sculpture in a generous layer of bubble wrap.
-In the end, use tape to fix bubble wrap and to reinforce it.
+In the end, use tape to fix the bubble wrap and reinforce it.
 You may want to add an additional layer of paper as extra protection.
-Use bubble wrap, and shredded paper, packing peanuts or blank newsprint papers for additional padding.
+Use bubble wrap, shredded paper, packing peanuts, or blank newsprint papers for additional padding.

 Place foam padding or packing peanuts inside the box on all sides of the sculpture to prevent any movement.

 Sculptures should be packaged individually to prevent breakage from friction or banging together in the truck.